Organizing Life at Karlsruhe

-- If you have one of these certificates, or if you are already insured via a scholarship, please make sure that you bring it with you.
+- If you have one of these certificates, please make sure that you bring it with you.
 It must be valid for the whole period of your stay.
 You need to present the certificate at AOK to obtain an exemption certificate to show at HsKA, in order to register as a student.
 Ask for at least two original copies of this exemption, as you might have to hand them in at different institutions (some do not accept photocopies).

 - If you have no valid health insurance and are not older than 30 years, you can join the German Student Health Insurance.
 The fee amounts to about 60 € per month.
 Insurance is offered by AOK, TK and other Gesetzliche Krankenkassen.